Howard Pollick, BDS, MPH

 If I do not participate in the joint UCB/UCSF program, is the UCSF program still two years?

-No; the UCSF DPH program will only be one-year full time or 24 months half-time.
+No; the UCSF DPH program will only be one year, full time.
 However, using the joint UCB/UCSF program will allow students to use their MPH research to jump-start the two, oral health-focused projects that are required by the UCSF DPH program.

 How do I apply for the UCB/UCSF program?